bookshelf/bookshelf/PR-TEMPLATE.md

 ## Current PR Issues

-If present describe some issues in the Pull Request, in order to help others in the full completition of the PR
+If present describe some issues in the Pull Request, in order to help others in the full development of the PR.

 ## Alternatives considered

 Describe alternative approaches to addressing the same problem, and why you chose this approach instead.